 5 Best German Mobile Phone Contract Providers

-The mobile phone market in Germany is one of the toughest with countless third party competitors, who use the lines of the three networks (Telekom, Vodafone, and O2).
+The mobile phone market in Germany is one of the toughest with countless third-party competitors, who use the lines of the three networks (Telekom, Vodafone, and O2) and often offer better prices.
 When comparing different providers and contracts, pay attention to possible price changes after the first 6 or 12 months.
 Marketing for mobile phone contracts tends to be somewhat aggressive.

 We base our selection on our own experience, in-depth research, and provider reputation.